mecid/mecid.github.io/_posts/2023-10-31-mastering-contentunavailableview-in-swiftui.md

 You can also provide query into the description manually by using the *search* function of the *ContentUnavailableView* type with a single parameter.

 Today, we learned how to use the *ContentUnavailableView* type in SwiftUI to display empty states in a user-friendly manner.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!